TransparencyToolkit/LookingGlass/README.md

 ## Adding Datasets

 This search should work for any JSON based dataset.
-If you want to add a dataset, see the app/dataspec folder for the necessary files.
+If you want to add a dataset, see the `app/dataspec/` folder in your app.
 You will need to create your own `dataspec-template` package.
+Here are some steps to get you going:

+- [ ] Clone our [datapec-template](https://github.com/TransparencyToolkit/dataspec-template) into that directory
 - [ ] Prepare and save your data somewhere on your machine
-- [ ] Either create a dataspec for it based on `datapec-template` or use existing
+- [ ] Edit the values in your `datapec-template` files
-- [ ] Modify your `config.json` file to include additional datasets
+- [ ] Modify your `instance-config.json` file to include additional datasets

+You can learn more about the values in these files mean in our [Dataset Specification](DATASET-SPECIFICATION.md).

 ## Running LookingGlass